Tech

 June 29, 2014

-A few years ago when I learned about the advantages of IPv6, I thought that this would be the ticket for the Internet of Everything.
+A few years ago, when I learned about the advantages of IPv6, I thought this would be the ticket for the Internet of Everything.
 I don’t remember who had the idea, but someone said that everything can have an IP address, even things that don’t even have a microprocessor or anything electronic.
-For example instead of printing those old-fashioned barcodes on yogurt it would be cool to have a 2D IPv6 address on the cup.
-Then we could define events for this address like “onProduce”, “onPurchase” or “onDispose” and trigger certain actions for them.
+For example, instead of printing those old-fashioned barcodes on yogurt, it would be cool to have a 2D IPv6 address on the cup.
+We could then define events for this address like “onProduce”, “onPurchase” or “onDispose” and trigger certain actions for them.

 While this is a cool idea, I am afraid the reality will look different.
-First of all, the enthusiasm about IPv6 is pretty much gone at least in my world.
+First, the enthusiasm about IPv6 is pretty much gone - at least in my world.
 Instead, it seems a lot more pragmatic to just choose a URL instead of a numeric address.
-Why not encode http://abc-yogurt.com/item/0234523523 in that 2D code instead of a number that nobody understands anyway?
-Or just skip it all and use the stuff what we already have?
-When we introduced the Vodia mini PBX, we had to allocate an UPC (http://en.wikipedia.org/wiki/Universal_Product_Code is an interesting reading on this subject).
-Why not map it to an URL?
-That seems to be a lot easier than to come up with something completely new.
+Why not encode http://abc-yogurt.com/item/0234523523 in that 2D code, instead of a number that nobody understands anyway?
+Or just skip it all and use the stuff we already have?
+When we introduced the Vodia mini PBX, we had to allocate a UPC (http://en.wikipedia.org/wiki/Universal_Product_Code is an interesting reading on this subject).
+Why not map it to a URL?
+This seems to be a lot easier coming up with something completely new.
 On the other hand, the UPC seems to be unsuitable for an individual tag.
-It is even not possible to have the expiry date machine readable, which sounds like a major point that needs to be improved.
-Then we have the size of the label.
-While the old labels required a lot of real estate on the package, new labels can be a lot smaller and they can be 2D.
-Why not using watermarking technology and have several kilobytes in a label?
-There is no need to see the pixel with a human eye.
+It isn't possible to have the expiry date machine readable, which sounds like a major issue that needs improvement - then we have the size of the label.
+While the old labels required a lot of real estate on the package, new labels can be a lot smaller (and 2D).
+Why not use watermarking technology and have several kilobytes on a label?
+There's no need to see the pixel with a human eye.

-Then there is another number system for the internet of things that we should not forget: The telephone number.
-I don’t get tired telling people that there are more telephone numbers in the USA than there are IPv4 addresses in the world.
-Although this is not the point; extensions are a well-understood way of extending the address space easily.
+There is another number system for the internet of things we shouldn't forget: the telephone number.
+I don’t get tired telling people there are more telephone numbers in the USA than there are IPv4 addresses in the world, though this isn't the point; extensions are a well-understood way of extending the address space easily.
 If you have a motor for the shutters in your house, why not just call them up?
 Telephones are still the most widely available devices on the planet, and everybody understands how to dial a number.
-When you are at home, why not using your cordless phone to dial the “extension” of your shutter, door, light and so on?
-Here is where the PBX steps in: It can translate a telephone call into a HTTP URL and trigger the actions that have been programmed.
-We have recently added something to the auto attendant that can do that, and even much more.
+When you're at home, why not use your cordless phone to dial the “extension” of your shutter, door, light, and so on?
+Here's where the PBX steps in: it can translate a telephone call into a HTTP URL and trigger programmed actions.
+We have recently added something to the auto attendant that can do this, and much more.

 Derniers articles